 Katrina Griffin Portrait PhotographGerman Language and Culture: Katrina Griffin

 Katrina is the 2017 ACTFL Teacher of the Year.
 As a nationally recognized leader in her field, she is a prolific presenter on topics such as student engagement and STEM and is passionate about creating interdisciplinary connections for students.
 She is a former ACTFL elected board member and former Treasurer for the American Association of Teachers of German.
 Katrina works for the College Board as an AP German Consultant, the facilitator of the AP German Community, and a Reader/Table Leader during exam scoring.
-She is the department chair for World and Classical Languages at North County HS in Glen Burnie, Maryland.
-Katrina earned a Master’s in German at Middlebury College in 2007 and B.A. degree in International Politics and German at Penn State University in 1999.
+She is the World and Classical Languages department chair at North County HS in Glen Burnie, Maryland.
+Katrina earned a Master’s in German at Middlebury College in 2007 and a B.A. degree in International Politics and German at Penn State University in 1999.

 Celeste Reynolds Portrait PhotographHuman Geography: Celeste Reynolds